rr-wfm/MSBuild.Sdk.SqlProj/README.md

 > Note: The /tf parameter is currently required, and must refer to a non-existing folder.

-You can read more about the `sqlpackage /a:Extract` command syntax [here](https://learn.microsoft.com/sql/tools/sqlpackage/sqlpackage-extract).
+You can read more about the `sqlpackage /a:Extract` command syntax [on Microsoft Learn](https://learn.microsoft.com/sql/tools/sqlpackage/sqlpackage-extract).

 ## Item templates